proplot-dev/proplot/docs/why.rst

 ProPlot introduces the `~proplot.axes.Axes.format` method for changing arbitrary settings *in bulk*.
 Think of this as an expanded and thoroughly documented version of the
 `~matplotlib.artist.Artist` `~matplotlib.artist.Artist.update` method.
-For even more efficiency,
-:ref:`The subplot container class` can be used to identically apply settings to several subplots at once.
+For even more efficiency, `~proplot.axes.Axes.format` can be used to locally apply various `rcParams <https://matplotlib.org/3.1.1/tutorials/introductory/customizing.html>`__ and :ref:`Bulk global settings` to particular axes, :ref:`The subplot container class` can be used to identically apply settings to several axes at once, and :ref:`Class constructor functions` are used by `~proplot.axes.Axes.format` (and in several other places) to concisely generate complex, verbose class instances like `~matplotlib.ticker.Locator`\ s and `~matplotlib.ticker.Formatter`\ s.

-This significantly reduces the amount of code needed to create highly customized figures.
+Together, these features significantly reduce the amount of code needed to create highly customized figures.
 As an example, it is trivial to see that

 .. code-block:: python